IoTForDevices/FY20-TTT/AZ-220/LABS/LAB04-Connect-IoT-Device-to-Azure.md

     ```sh
     az iot hub monitor-events --hub-name {IoTHubName} --device-id SimuatedDevice1
     ```
 This concludes LAB04.
-If you want to have more detailed instructions for the lab (when you are installing on Windows), complete step-by-step instructions are [available here](https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/blob/master/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md).
+If you want to have more detailed instructions for the lab, complete step-by-step instructions are [available here](https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/blob/master/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md).